saurabh9651/collect_game_ratings/README.md

 Title: Metacritic Game Scraper

-Description: A Python script to scrape game data from Metacritic (https://www.metacritic.com/).
+Description: A Python script to scrape game data from Metacritic.

 ## Overview
 This Python script uses the requests and BeautifulSoup libraries to scrape game data from Metacritic's website.
 The script extracts information such as game title, platform, Metacritic score, user rating, release date, and a summary of the game.